Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 The pursuit of individuality is a common theme amongst artists of all stripes.
-Most bands aspire to having a singular sound, one that is immediately recognizable from the hordes.
+Most bands aspire to have a singular sound, one that is immediately recognizable from the hordes.

 The band’s fifth album, ‘Nothingface‘, released in October of 1989, was yet another astonishing expansion of the group’s abilities and scope.
 The listener is immediately transported to VOIVOD‘s world by the lovingly-created, but odd, artwork that adorns the album cover and its interior, Away providing drawings for all of the original songs here, each one distinct and intriguing.
 Langevin‘s jagged scrawl is used on the lyric sheet to further pull you into the band’s hallucinogenic headspace, further setting them apart from all the bands of that or any other era.